Jvanrhijn/polybar-spotify/README.md

 # polybar-spotify

 This is a module that shows the current song playing and its primary artist on Spotify, with a Spotify-green underline, for people that don't want to set up mpd.
 If Spotify is not active, nothing is shown.
 If the song name is longer than `trunclen` characers (default 25), it is truncated and `...` is appended.
 If the song is truncated and contains a single opening parenthesis, the closing paranethsis is appended as well.
+The module listens for dbus events which is superior to polling for changes in some interval.

 ### Controls